The best bass rods | Finding your next stick

 Best bass rods for sheltered rock marks and soft plastic work

 I use the lighter Tailwalk for much of my lure fishing.
 It’s particularly handy for whacking small jigs to the horizon.
 I use a lighter version of the rod rated to 20g because I often fish in sheltered coves.
 On an exposed open coast, sometimes you want to be able to whack a 35g lure in the wind.
 However, the 35g version will be much better for most anglers as it’s more versatile and useful in rougher conditions.
+The 50g version is suitable for those using the rod with the largest plugs and also for winter pike fishing or fishing overseas for larger species.
 These are seriously premium bass fishing rods.
 I recommend pairing it with a Daiwa or Shimano reel.
 I find the Penn Spinfisher a bit heavy on this rod, but it’s still ok.

 1. Tenryu Injection SP82MH 2ES